polymode/polymode/readme.md

 of emacs major or minor modes alike.
 There are two main ways to automatically activate  emacs (poly)modes:

-   1. _By registering a file extension_ by adding the to `auto-mode-alist`.
-Have a look at [polymode-configuration.el](polymode-configuration.el) for more examples.
+   1. _By registering a file extension by adding modes to `auto-mode-alist`_:

     ```lisp
     ;;; MARKDOWN